dwhswenson/hyperblazer-net/_drafts/cocktail-deuxieme-confinement.md

 what this lockdown meant for them, I, on a whim, decided that I'd spend the lockdown working on a new recipe incorporating: Cherry Heering.
 (Note: I'm fortunate to have a job that the lockdown didn't affect.
 This is pretty much the definition of privilege.
-I figured the extra money spent was both for my own fun and in the hopes that a few extra Euros might be part of keeping people employed.)
+I figured the extra money I spent was both for my own fun and in the hopes that a few extra Euros might be part of keeping people employed.)